onzfonz/comp227/src/content/8/en/part8b.md

 The community is active and continuously reacting to updates and changes in commonly-used npm packages.
 You can almost always find the typings for npm packages, so you don't have to create types for all of your thousands of dependencies alone.

-Usually, types for existing packages can be found from the <i>@types</i> organization within npm, and you can add the relevant types to your project by installing an npm package with the name of your package with a @types/ prefix.
+Usually, types for existing packages can be found from the ***@types*** organization within npm, and you can add the relevant types to your project by installing an npm package with the name of your package with a @types/ prefix.
-For example: *npm install --save-dev @types/react @types/express @types/lodash @types/jest @types/mongoose* and so on and so on.
+For example: `npm install --save-dev @types/react @types/express @types/lodash @types/jest @types/mongoose` and so on and so on.
-The <i>@types/*</i> are maintained by [Definitely typed](https://github.com/DefinitelyTyped/DefinitelyTyped), a community project to maintain types of everything in one place.
+The `@types/*` are maintained by [Definitely typed](https://github.com/DefinitelyTyped/DefinitelyTyped), a community project to maintain types of everything in one place.

-Sometimes, an npm package can also include its types within the code and, in that case, installing the corresponding <i>@types/*</i> is not necessary.
+Sometimes, an npm package can also include its types within the code and, in that case, installing the corresponding `@types/*` is not necessary.

-> **NB:** Since the typings are only used before compilation, the typings are not needed in the production build and they should <i>always</i> be in the devDependencies of the package.json.
+> **NB:** Since the typings are only used before compilation, the typings are not needed in the production build and they should **always** be in the devDependencies of the package.json.

-Since the global variable <i>process</i> is defined by Node itself, we get its typings from the package <i>@types/node</i>.
+Since the global variable `process` is defined by Node itself, we get its typings from the package *@types/node*.

-Since version 10.0 <i>ts-node</i> has defined <i>@types/node</i> as a [peer dependency](https://docs.npmjs.com/cli/v8/configuring-npm/package-json#peerdependencies).
+Since version 10.0 *ts-node* has defined *@types/node* as a [peer dependency](https://docs.npmjs.com/cli/v8/configuring-npm/package-json#peerdependencies).
 If the version of npm is at least 7.0, the peer dependencies of a project are automatically installed by npm.
 If you have an older npm, the peer dependency must be installed explicitly: